samrocketman/docker-aws-tools/README.md

 # Troubleshooting

-Q: Slowness of VS Code on Mac OS X when running `make gui` or `aws-cli gui`.
+Q: Slowness of VS Code on Mac OS X when running `make gui` or `aws-tools gui`.

 * A: Not much I can do about that with XQuartz.
 There's currently an [open XQuartz issue][xquartz-slowness].
 Consider X11 support for this